 Grade Point Averages: EDLs also must maintain a 2.85 cumulative GPA in order to enroll in any professional education courses at the 300-level or above.
-(The 2.85 GPA may be waived only for candidates who have earned a passing score on ALL state-mandated tests (OAEs) required for the licensure area.)
+If your GPA falls below 2.85, the DegreeWorks GPA calculator identifies the number of credit hours you need at specific grade levels in order to raise your GPA to raise it to the required level.
+The GPA benchmark may be waived only for candidates who have earned a passing score on ALL state-mandated tests (OAEs) required for the licensure area.